brkzlr/PS2RichPresence/README.md

 ### Runtime:
 You need to have the Samba suite installed to access the required `smbstatus` command that is used by the program.

-You **should already have this** as you should be compiling this on the same PC that is your PS2 SMB server where ideally Samba would already be used (looking at you MacOS).
+You **should already have this** as you should be compiling/downloading this on the same PC that is your PS2 SMB server where ideally Samba would already be used (looking at you MacOS).

 You just need to have [Jansson](https://github.com/akheron/jansson) library support enabled in Samba, so double check if it comes enabled, otherwise you might need to compile Samba with this support yourself.
 You can check this by trying to run `sudo smbstatus -L -j` and see if it gives an error telling you about libjansson.